In the post Thinking About Supplements – 2012 Edition, I said this about protein powder.

 Is Sugar Evil or Therapeutic?

 Sugar is terrible for everyone, right?
 That is what I assumed and it may be true, but I’m less certain than I used to be.
-People who consume a lot of sugar tend to have poor health outcomes, but is it the sugar or something else?
-If one consumed a low-inflammatory nutrient dense diet would sugar still be toxic?
-Of course I am not speaking to the general population, but active lean ectomorphs.
+People who consume a lot of sugar tend to have poor health outcomes, but is it sugar or something else?
+If one consumed a low-inflammatory nutrient-dense diet would sugar still be toxic?
+Of course, I am not speaking to the general population, but active lean ectomorphs.

 A few months ago I read the post Sugar: Pure, White & Awesome by Danny Roddy.
-It goes into depth on how at a hormonal level having low blood sugar is perceived as a stressor to the the body.
-It goes further to state that running on fat promotes stress, because adrenaline is recruited to assist the process.
+It goes into depth on how at a hormonal level having low blood sugar is perceived as a stressor to the body.
+It goes further to state that running on fat promotes stress because adrenaline is recruited to assist the process.
 And once glucose stores are depleted the body uses the stress hormone cortisol to provide glucose.
-The article is based off some of the research of Ray Peat, who is an expert in hormones and is somewhat controversial.
+The article is based on some of the research of Ray Peat, who is an expert in hormones, and is somewhat controversial.

 When Dave Durell interviewed John Little on High Intensity Nation, they discussed how ectomorphs are more likely to get nauseous during an intense workout.
 Glycogen is stored in the muscles.
-Ectomorphs have less muscle and therefore less glycogen stores.
-When we exhaust our glycogen stores, our pH levels drops and we feel that nausea.
-John figured out that when someone starts to feel this nausea, placing table sugar under their tongue helps the nausea goes away in just 10-20 seconds.
+Ectomorphs have less muscle and therefore fewer glycogen stores.
+When we exhaust our glycogen stores, our pH levels drop and we feel nausea.
+John figured out that when someone starts to feel this nausea, placing table sugar under their tongue helps the nausea go away in just 10-20 seconds.
 Sugar relieves a stressor that is more likely to occur with ectomorphs that train with intensity.

 If I’m connecting the dots correctly then it is possible that sugar is beneficial in reducing stress levels and increasing recoverability rates.
 More sugar, not more protein is what the ectomorph needs to gain muscle.
 I could be wrong, but I’m willing to experiment. 😉